Multifactor Authentication (MFA) FAQ

 What if I don’t have a smart phone?

-MFA can also call your landline or non-smart phones to verify it is you signing in.
-You can also use a USB security key security key if you have one.
+You can also use a USB security key if you have one.
 If you have any questions, please contact the ITS Service Desk for more information.

 I only work on campus; do I still need MFA?

 MFA should only prompt you when using personal computers to access college systems.
-If you only work from the office, you can add your office desk phone as a sign-in method.
 As long as you do not try to log in to a college system from a personal device, MFA will not prompt you.
 The benefit is that your account will still be protected from criminals trying to log in remotely as you.

 When is MFA going to prompt me?